open-gpdb/gpdb/gpcontrib/gp_stats_collector/README.md

 #### 4. `EXPLAIN (FORMAT JSON)` data
 -   **What:** In addition to the text plans, captures the structured `EXPLAIN (FORMAT JSON)` payloads: `plan_json` at query start and `analyze_json` at query end.
 -   **GUC:** `gpsc.enable_json_plan` (default `off`).
+-   **Why not derive it from the text plan:** the text plan is a rendering, not a format.
+    Its tree structure is encoded in indentation, and Greenplum adds annotations of its own (`Gather Motion 2:1 (slice1; segments: 2)`, `Rows out: Avg ... x N workers`, ORCA cost lines, `Executor memory`).
+Tools that parse text plans (PEV2 `fromText`) silently lose the `Motion` nodes and their subtrees, and the per-segment ANALYZE figures are prose.
+    A text parser would be reverse engineering of `explain.c` output for one Greenplum version, while `EXPLAIN (FORMAT JSON)` is produced by the same tree walk and stays stable across versions.
+The text plan remains the source of `plan_id`.

 #### 5. Other Metrics
 -   **What:** Captures Instrument, Greenplum, System, Network, Interconnect, Spill metrics.